unicef/publicgoods-toolkit/community.md

 often find they have to invest in outreach and make special efforts to attract new participants.

+[TODO: Recommendation about paying attention to diversity of investors.
+Example of GeoNode]

 ## Community Health

 An open source community's health depends ultimately on the presence